HimDek/Mouse2Gamepad_for_Yuzu/README.md

 3. Then allow it to install ScpVBus.
 It also changes Yuzu controls settings to suit this tool.

-4. The tool will do a verrification only in the first run.
-This need Internet connection.
-So be ready.

-5. Press F3 to Open settings.
+4. Press F3 to Open settings.

-6. Go to Gamepad>Buttons.
+5. Go to Gamepad>Buttons.
 Click Customise Buttons and map the keys or mouse buttons as you want.
 Save and Close it.

-7. Go to Gamepad>Left Stick.
+6. Go to Gamepad>Left Stick.
 Map the keys to the Left analog Stick of the Virtual XBox Gamepad.

-8. Save and Close settings.
+7. Save and Close settings.

-9. Run Yuzu.
+8. Run Yuzu.

-10. Open Game in Yuzu.
+9. Open Game in Yuzu.

-11. Press F1 to start.
+10. Press F1 to start.
 Press F1 again to stop after playing.

-12. Press F2 to Exit from the Tool.
+11. Press F2 to Exit from the Tool.